Ex-baseball players Dotel, Castillo linked to DR drug ring

 Dominican officials say a 1,050-kilogram shipment of drugs heading from South America to Puerto Rico was one of several seizures attributed to this ring.

-On his Instagram account, Castillo denied any ties to drugs
+On his Instagram account, Castillo denied any ties to drugs.

 “The truth is my country no longer works, my God, do you think that after making millions of dollars in Baseball I am going to dirty my hands with drugs?” the former player wrote.